nhsconnect/prm-practice-migration-data-pipeline-prototype/SPIKE_DOCS.md

 Once the DataSync task has completed, open the [destination S3 bucket](https://s3.console.aws.amazon.com/s3/buckets/test-pracmig-datasync-bucket?region=eu-west-2&tab=objects#) in the AWS Console.
 In it, there should be a _destination_ directory containing a copy of each file in the file share.

-### Activation

-Activation requires the terraform host to have a rout to port 80 for the activation target.
-As a work around both the DataSync agent and the Storage Gateway can be activiated via the AWS console.

-#### StorageGateway

-1. Visit the StorageGateway in AWS console
-2. Under the Gateways tab choose "Create Gateway"
-3. Follow instructions to activate the EC2 gateway

-#### DataSync

-1. Visit the DataSync in AWS console
-2. Under the Agents tab choose "Add Agent"
-3. Follow instructions to activate the EC2 agent.